SKIP TO CONTENT

 This month at The Canterbury.

+The new year begins a range of fun and festive activities.
 We’d love to see you at one of our upcoming events.
-Take a look at some of what’s happening this coming month, and RSVP by clicking the link to let us know you can attend.
+Take a look at some of what’s happening this coming month, and RSVP by clicking the link and completing the form to let us know you can attend.

 If you have any questions, please feel free to call us at (310) 265-5142.